Health Care Guide Information

 • A person with uncontrolled diabetes.

-• A person on blood thinner medications cannot donate however he can donate if medications are stopped for at least 7 days.
+• A person on blood-thinning medications cannot donate; however, he can donate if medications are stopped for at least 7 days.

 • A person with a weight of less than 50 kilograms is unfit for blood donation.